Disclaimer: I do not own BattleTech.

 I could not know.

 "The Star League entrusted my Father with their defense, and so he brought us out of the Inner Sphere that the Inner Sphere may survive," he said in a soft voice.
 "He entrusted to me Our survival, and so I brought us out of the Pentagon Worlds and formed the Clans that we may survive.
-Now I in turn entrust to you, to your fellow Warriors, to your Clan, and to all the Clans, you must learn to adapt.
+Now I in turn entrust to you your fellow Warriors, your Clan, all the Clans, you must learn to adapt.
 Survival of all depends on it."

 He stood, and I quickly rose to my feet.

 The fire had burned low, and he stood to place it between us so that he was lit with a ruddy glow.
 He no longer wore the simple field uniform of a Warrior, but once more the full Wolf regalia.
-"Only twice more shall you drink necrosia, for if you taste it a fourth time you shall surely die.
+"Only twice more shall you drink necrosia," he said in stern injunction, "for if you taste it a fourth time you shall surely die.
 On the First occasion, search amongst my heritage.
 Learn that which will strengthen you and prepare you for the Test which is to come.
 On the Second occasion, seek amongst my Father's heritage, for in the ruins may you find a firm foundation."

 Cyrus Elam Training Complex

 "And this was all of your vision?"
-The Loremaster asked as I finished.
+The Loremaster asked as Atalanta finished.

 "Aff," Atalanta said, "Aside from that which I was told to tell to no one."